deluo/MnemonicShards/README.md

 English | [简体中文](./README_ZH.md)

-A secure, professional mnemonic phrase splitting tool that uses Shamir's Secret Sharing algorithm to split your mnemonic phrase into multiple shards.
+A secure, professional mnemonic phrase splitting tool that uses Shamir's Secret Sharing algorithm to split your mnemonic phrase into multiple shards, with optional OpenPGP encryption for enhanced security.
 Any specified number of shards can recover the original mnemonic.

 ## 🔒 Security Features